 Island Health has agreed to align its existing mental health and substance services with new affordable housing opportunities developed through the RHFP.
 The CRD Board further directed staff to develop a plan to support the implementation of the RHFP.

-A call for Expressions of Interest (EOI) went to non-profit housing providers, the private sector, and other community groups from October to December 2016.
-The EOI offered an opportunity for projects that create affordable rental homes to address the needs of people experiencing homelessness as well as low-to moderate-income families and individuals in the capital region.
+An initial call for Expressions of Interest (EOI) went to non-profit housing providers, the private sector, and other community groups from October to December 2016.
+The EOI offered an opportunity for projects that create affordable rental homes to address the needs of people who can live independently with supports as well as low-to moderate-income families and individuals in the capital region.